“It’s just very, very familiar. They’re mostly painted from memory, from memories of bakeries and restaurants — there’s a lot of yearning.”

 In 2021, Wayne Thiebaud 100 travels to the Toledo Museum of Art, OH; the Dixon Gallery and Gardens in Memphis, TN; the McNay Art Museum in San Antonio, TX; and Brandywine Museum of Art in Chadds Ford, PA.

-Director of Marketing and Communications, Crocker Art Museum
+Director of Communications, Crocker Art Museum

 Thank You Sponsors!